 Version #2: How to Make Vegan Meringue with Egg Replacer

 If you can’t bring yourself to work with the liquid from a can of beans, I understand.
 You need another option.
 And you’re in luck, because I’ve got one for you.
-This version of Vegan Meringue uses Ener-G’s Egg Replacer product.
+This version of how to make Vegan Meringue uses Ener-G’s Egg Replacer product.
 I use this product in some of my baking, and it turns out it makes a decent meringue too.

 Using these ingredients, and the recipe below, you can make a beautiful vegan meringue.
+That’s why this recipe for How to Make Vegan Meringue is so helpful!

 Here’s the Egg Replacer Meringue on top of our Lemon Pie.
 It’s pretty amazing stuff!
 Personally, I prefer the bean brine version of meringue, but this one has a more subtle flavor.
 You know, if subtle is your thing.